 The only FDA-approved injectable treatment for fecal incontinence, which is also cleared for commercialization in Europe.
-Fecal incontinence is a debilitating health problem afflicting about 2% of people worldwide and four times more prevalent in women than men.
+Fecal incontinence is a debilitating health problem afflicting about 2% of people worldwide and is four times more prevalent in women than men.

 TIRED OF HAVING ACCIDENTS?